CofferHub/awesome-presentation/README.md

 - For who is this repository?
 > For anyone who wants to have a save the time for create a simple structure to organize your presentation and share later, and improve open-source.

+- What's next?
+> We want to improve always, and a good idea for this repository, would be to build a custom slider with pagination as a template for create a great presentation.

 ## Documentation

 The Awesome Presentation documentation is still in progress.